sourcegraph/careers/job-descriptions/software-engineer.md

 1. We check your references.
 1. We make you a job offer.

-We also expect you to be interviewing us too, so ask us any questions you have along the way!
+We also expect you to be interviewing us too, so ask us any questions you have along the way.

-If you aren't ready to start interviewing, but are interested to stop by our San Francisco office to meet the team, just let us know.
+If you aren't ready to start interviewing, but are interested to stop by our San Francisco office to meet the team, let us know!